-I found the piece, just as you see, minus wings.
-Yes I added the wings.
+I found the piece just as you see but minus wings.
+I added the wings.

 What really draws me to the piece is the etched, worn & weathered patina, the serene, peaceful face, peeking out from under layers of dry, flaking dirty white paint.